Electrical Calculator

 The energy result shows how much electricity the load is expected to use over the selected period.
 The cost result is a simple estimate based on the rate you entered.

 This is most useful for rough comparison, budgeting, and quick usage checks.
-It should not be treated as an exact utility bill prediction.
+The daily, monthly, and yearly estimates help you see the cost impact at different time scales, but they should not be treated as an exact utility bill prediction.

 Formula